 Following on from my last blog I am going to delve deeper into what causes women to feel the need to dress like a man, to wear dark colours and to blend in.

 Whose fault is it anyway?

-In my 8 years of image consulting and in my 25 years of working in the private and public sector including many male-dominated environments I can say with certainty that the average women working in a mixed and also a male-dominated industry such as finance, law, IT or engineering, will make some very significant choices of what to wear to work which go against what she truly wishes.
+In my 8 years of image consulting and in my 25 years of working in the private and public sector including many male-dominated environments including the police and technology I can say with certainty that the average women working in a mixed and also a male-dominated industry such as finance, law, IT or engineering, will make some very significant choices of what to wear to work which go against what she truly wishes.
 And it is causing a MAJOR problem.